 Vehicle access to the site will be provided via the existing crossover on Golflinks Road.
 The internal driveway facilitates access to the various parking areas present on the site and the pick up/drop off area in front of the estate.
 The entrance has been designed to facilitate the ingress/egress of vehicles in a forward direction.
 The existing access on Old Carey Gully Road will be improved to facilitate vehicle access to the 'perfumery' building (previously a service vehicle entrance).
 Additional upgrades to Golflinks Road were recommended by the traffic consultant including, improvements to the shoulder bends to assist with the increase in vehicle movements and load.
-This would provide some mitigation to residents within the locality.
+These works have been documented in Appendix KK and LL by the Cirqa and FMG and will form the subject of an Infrastructure Agreement with Adelaide Hills Council.